 The Big Apple Healthcare Boom is a Sign of Great Things to Come

-Many people who live and work around the city have long suspected something new is on the way.
+Many people who live and work around NYC have long suspected something new is on the way.
 Recently, a research report from the New York Building Congress, an industry group, has shown the hunch to be correct: Hospitals are building fast.
 The trend is likely to continue!

 Some key findings include: